This vegan Scottish mince round pie features a deeply delicious savoury mince filling encrusted between a tasty puff pastry crust.

 - Preheat the oven to 180 Fan / 200C / 392 Fahrenheit / Gas 6.

-- Flour the work surface, and divide your pastry into 2 pieces.
-Roll out one half of the pastry into a piece large enough to cover the base of your pie dish.325 grams puff pastry
+- Dust your work surface with some flour and divide your pastry into 2 pieces.
+Also dust the rolling pin with some flour and roll out one half of the pastry into a piece large enough to cover the base of your pie dish.325 grams puff pastry

 - Drape the pastry over the rolling pin, and lift the pastry up and place it in the pie dish.
 Press the pastry into the dish.